ElfSundae/laravel-apps/README.md

 $appId = app_id();
 ```

-You may also pass arguments to the `id` method to check if the current app identifier matches a given value.
+You may also pass arguments to the `id` method to check if the current application identifier matches a given value.
 The method will return `true` if the identifier matches any of the given values:

 ```php
 if (Apps::id('admin')) {